justinkraus/si_meta/names/README.md

-# Defining Culture
+# Defining Culture - Associated With History
 ## Background
-Methodology for preparing [three data visualizations](https://justinkraus.github.io/si_meta/) using the [Smithsonian’s Open Access](https://www.si.edu/openaccess) data as part of the Parson’s MSc Data Visualization Major Studio course.
-These visualizations were created primarily with data analysis in Python and visualized in Javascript.
+Methodology for preparing [Associated With History](https://justinkraus.github.io/si_meta/names/) using the [Smithsonian’s Open Access](https://www.si.edu/openaccess) data as part of the Parson’s MSc Data Visualization Major Studio course.
+This visualization is meant to determine who are the individuals associated with the most items in the National Museum of American History.

 ## Process Overview
 Highlevel process and tools used

 **Obtaining Data** - AWS S3 bucket with Python (Dask and Pandas)

-**Data Prep and Analysis** - Python (Pandas), Excel, Tableau, Gephi
+**Data Prep and Analysis** - Python (Pandas), Excel, Tableau

-**Visualization** - HTML and D3.js
+**Visualization** - D3.js

 ## Obtaining Data
 The Smithsonian's Open Access data is information about objects in the collections of the 19 institutions that comprise the Smithsonian Institution group of museums.
 The data is in the form of both physical descriptors and supporting contextual information as well as digital images of the objects.